 Divers need to be aware of any local regulations or protocols set by the dive organisation regarding behaviour around Whale Sharks before entering the water.

-The following guidelines have been developed and promoted by The Shark Trust, the Australian Department of Parks and Wildlife, PADI and the Project AWARE Foundation, for public safety and the safety of these magnificent sharks.
+The following guidelines and resources have been provided by the Western Australian Department of Parks and Wildlife for public safety and the safety of these magnificent sharks.

 Swimmers / Divers Code of Conduct: